-I’ll begin by going over some common reasons our clients wind down an entity.
-One reason is that an organization changes its corporate strategy and then finds that one or more entities are superfluous.
-Or, an organization may find a drop in demand for its products or services in a particular market, ultimately leaving it with no employees in that country and no plans to hire more.
+Rationalisation may of course result in winding down entities in certain countries, which is an important — and often overlooked — area of international operations.
+There are some common reasons organisations choose to wind down an entity.
+One reason is that the organisation changes its corporate strategy and then finds that one or more entities are superfluous.
+Or, an organisation may find a drop in demand for its products or services in a particular market, ultimately leaving it with no employees in that country and no plans to hire more.
 Or it may want to change one entity type for another; for example, it may want to establish a subsidiary and dissolve a representative office after testing out a market and finding it to be promising for the long term.
-Or, an organization may need to wind down an entity after its operations in that country have been acquired by another organization.
+Or, an organisation may need to wind down an entity after its operations in that country have been acquired by another organisation.

-As we’ve noted, however, there are real benefits to regularly reviewing an organization’s structure to uncover possible efficiencies, some of which might be brought on by the dissolution of certain entities.
-As a structure gets more complex, it is imperative to examine the function and attributing factors of each entity within the organization.
+As we’ve noted, however, there are real benefits to regularly reviewing an organisation’s structure to uncover possible efficiencies, some of which might be brought on by the dissolution of certain entities.
+As a structure gets more complex, it is imperative to examine the function and attributing factors of each entity within the organisation.

 When reviewing your structure, you’ll want to be guided by the idea that each legal entity should be performing its role supporting the success and growth of the business, and not becoming a burden or adding no value.
 You’ll also want to ask specific, practical questions when deciding whether to wind down a particular legal entity.
 Here are some useful questions:

 - Is the entity still engaging in any business activities or transactions?

 - Are there any employees being paid through the entity?

 - Is the entity still profitable or contributing to the success of related companies by offering appropriate services?